Mental health is just as important as physical health

 Learn more about our efforts and partnerships with national nonprofit organizations, providers and employers to improve mental health care nationwide:

-If you are thinking about suicide, know someone who is, or need to talk with someone, we encourage you to immediately call the National Suicide Prevention Lifeline at 800-273-TALK (8255).
-Or text HOME to the Crisis Text Line at 741741 to connect with a crisis counselor.
+As of July 16, 2022, if you require mental health support or are thinking about suicide, know someone who is, or need to talk with someone, we encourage you to immediately dial 988.
+You can also continue to call the National Suicide Prevention Lifeline at 800-273-TALK (8255) or text HOME to the Crisis Text Line at 741741 to connect with a crisis counselor.
 For additional mental well-being information, visit Psych Hub or Mental Health America.